swcarpentry/shell-novice/_episodes/05-loop.md

 ~~~
 {: .error}

 This problem arises when `cp` receives more than two inputs.
-When this happens, it
-expects the last input to be a directory where it can copy all the files it was passed.
-Since there is no directory named `original-*.dat` in the `creatures` directory we get an
+When this happens, it expects the last input to be a directory where it can copy all the files it was passed.
+Since there is no directory named `original-*.dat` in the `creatures` directory, we get an error.
-error.

 Instead, we can use a loop:
 ~~~